Houses at 1907–1951 N. 32nd St.

-The houses at 1907–1951 N. 32nd St., also known as Mansion Court, are a set of 12 historic double houses located in the Strawberry Mansion neighborhood of Philadelphia, Pennsylvania.
-They were built about 1894, and are three-story, Pompeiian brick dwellings in the Late Victorian style.
+The houses at 1907–1951 N. 32nd St., which are also collectively known as Mansion Court, are a set of twelve historic double houses that are located in the Strawberry Mansion neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 1993.

+History and architectural features

+Built circa 1894, this historic structures are three-story, Pompeiian brick dwellings that were designed in the Late Victorian style.
 They are characterized by pressed metal cornices, roof crests, and two-story bay windows.
 The first floors have recessed porches with ornamental ceilings.
 The house at 1951 N. 32nd St. has a corner tower.

 It was added to the National Register of Historic Places in 1993.